 If requested by City Council, or its designee, the Society shall arrange to have the Shelter inspected by a veterinarian licensed to practice in the State of Florida and shall file a report of such inspection, signed and dated by the inspecting veterinarian.

-The Society agrees that City officials, employees, and agents shall have unrestricted access to the Shelter in order to verify compliance with the terms of this Agreement.
+The Society agrees that the City Manager shall have access to the Shelter during normal business hours in order to verify compliance with the terms of this Agreement.

 Public Records.